 Personal loan rates are lower than average, unlike many other fast cash loan options out there.
 With a decent interest rate, the repayment process can be a breeze.
 Borrowers can look forward to affordable monthly payments and flexible lengths of repayment.

 Personal loans provide small and large loans depending on the borrower’s preference and credit history.
 Online lenders have a simple and convenient online process that you can complete right from home.
 Once you receive full approval, you can get your money in as little as one business day.

 If you want to apply for a personal loan, you may wonder if you meet the qualification requirements.
 Suppose you have a bad credit score, or an unestablished credit history.
 In that case, you may still be eligible for a personal loan without the use of collateral.
 Although a lender determines your eligibility by using your credit score, you could still qualify for the money you need with a low credit score.

 One of the negative effects of having a bad credit score is that bank or credit union lenders often deny qualification.
 A low credit score is an indicator of poor financial planning.
-It’s hard to qualify for loans as a high-risk applicant, so people with bad credit often settle for high-interest loans, such as payday loans.
+It’s hard to qualify for loans as a high-risk applicant, so people with bad credit often settle for high-interest loans, such as payday loans or bad credit loans.
 You could choose to apply for a payday loan.
 But this predatory loan option makes it hard for borrowers to escape a cycle of debt.

 A personal installment loan is an emergency cash option available to people with all types of financial backgrounds.
 If you have struggled with your finances in the past, you may still qualify to get money in your bank account!
 But keep in mind that inquiring about another loan may further affect your credit score.